I

 Irish soft coated wheaten terrier puppy

-They are hard to find but locating an Irish terrier isn’t an impossible mission.
+They are hard to find, but locating an Irish terrier isn’t an impossible mission.
 You might find these puppies at (i) a public animal shelter ready for adoption, (ii) a dog rescue operation, or (iii) a reputable breeder.
-Once you find a dog, look for online reviews to find out if the breeders have a rep for healthy puppies.
+Once you find a dog, look for online reviews to find out if the breeder has a reputation for healthy puppies.

 As these terriers are prone to expensive eye conditions, breeders should have a certificate from the Canine Eye Registry Foundation that’s no more than a year old.